piotrwitek/react-redux-typescript-jspm-starter/README.md

-# react-ts-jspm-starter-kit
-React / TypeScript / JSPM - easy to use starter kit to build web apps with React & TypeScript powered by JSPM/SystemJS.
+# React / TypeScript / JSPM - easy to use starter kit to build modular web apps with React & TypeScript powered by JSPM/SystemJS

 ## Features
 - folder structure